ranton95/Study/README.md

 # Study
-A collection of subjects topics and list of resources and contents along with my self-prepared materials that I have done outside of my study course.
+A list of subjects, topics, and resources, as well as my summary notes materials, covering some of my favorite domains in engineering and data science.
+Feel free to use them as a resource if you're interested in diving deeper into analytics.